CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 Scorba  | Zarak Dum  | Angmar
 Smaug  |  The Lonely Mountain  |  Northern Rhovanion

+{: .note }
+> **Clarification:** <ins>The normal Dragon automatic-attacks printed on these sites are **not** considered manifestations of the unique Dragon.</ins>

 ### HOARDS

 Certain items are _hoard items_.
-Such an item may only be played at a site that contains a hoard.
-Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.
-A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.
+Such an item may only be played at a site that contains a hoard. ~~Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.~~ <ins>Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard.</ins> A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.

 {: .note-dk }
 > **Example:** You can not play a hoard minor item at Wellinghall after successfully influencing the _Ents of Fangorn_ like you can with a normal minor item.
 Wellinghall does not contain a hoard.

 ### MANIFESTATIONS OF DRAGONS

-Each of the nine unique Dragons (see above) has three different _manifestations_:
+Each of the nine unique Dragons (see above) has ~~three~~ <ins>four</ins> different _manifestations_:

 **Basic** — In this manifestation a Dragon is in his standard active mode.
 Each of these manifestations is represented by a standard creature card (e.g., the cards for Smaug, Agburanar, Daelomin, and Leucaruth from _METW_).

 **Ahunt** — In this manifestation a Dragon is considered to be hunting in a wide range of regions.
 Each of these manifestations is represented by a hazard long-event that will attack any company moving in a given set of regions (e.g., _Smaug Ahunt_ normally causes an attack against any company moving in Withered Heath, Northern Rhovanion, Iron Hills, and/or Grey Mountain Narrows).

 **At Home** — In this manifestation a Dragon is considered to be resident in his lair.
 Each of these manifestations is represented by a hazard permanent-event that gives its lair an additional automatic-attack and causes certain other global effects (e.g., _Scorba At Home_ gives Zarak Dum an additional automatic-attack and each major item gives an additional corruption point).

+<ins>**Roused** (from _MELE_ and _MEAS_) — In this manifestation a Dragon is considered to have joined forces with a player.
+Each of these manifestations is represented by a minion faction resource that gives marshalling points and will attack an opponent's companies moving in the same set of regions as the Ahunt manifestation normally attacks.</ins>

 Different manifestations of the same Dragon may be in play at the same time.
 The fact that each manifestation is unique unto itself does not preclude the other manifestations.

 Only your opponent can receive marshalling points from defeating a manifestation of a Dragon that you played.
 If you defeat a Dragon manifestation that you played, it is removed from the game and no one receives its marshalling points.

+{: .note }
+> **Clarification:** <ins>If you defeat the attack from a Dragon manifestation, you get kill marshalling points from the manifestation as if you had defeated a creature.</ins>
+>
+> **Clarification:** <ins>If a Ringwraith player defeats an attack from a Dragon faction, remove the Dragon from play.
+That player does not receive its marshalling points.</ins>
+>
+> **Clarification:** <ins>If a hero company defeats an attack by a Ringwraith’s Dragon faction, the hero player receives its marshalling points as kill marshalling points.</ins>

 If at any time an attack from a manifestation of a unique Dragon is defeated or if the manifestation is otherwise removed from the game: